 They’re at the table – now what?

 Now that we have them at the table, we need to start out on the right foot.
 Before we can steer the meeting using our pre-prepared agenda as we learned on our last negotiation course, we first need to get them to relax and feel comfortable, so they will be more receptive and become involved in the process.
 We can set the right tone by doing some of the following.

 - Small talk – Before you sit down, take a few moments to get to know them if they seem receptive.
 Don’t jump into the negotiation unless they insist on doing so, or there are time constraints that force you to hurry along.
 Nonetheless, always begin with friendly and welcoming remarks.

 - Break Bread – Make sure you offer refreshments and have some snacks available.
 Using refreshments at the outset or by taking a refreshment break later, will give everyone a chance to chat and become acquainted.
 It helps alleviate the tension, and we learn much through our chitchat.
 It helps to build bridges and allows them to measure us as well.

-Get your counterpart to the table, by motivating them and getting them excited, by what they could gain in partnering with you.
-Point out what they might lose if they don't.
+Get your counterpart to the table, by motivating them and getting them excited, by what they stand to gain by partnering with you.
+Perhaps also gently point out what they might lose if they don’t.
 Once you have them nibbling at the bait, get off on the right foot with a good introductory start at the outset.
-It's all smooth sailing from there - sometimes with a few bumps that need to be ironed out on the way.

 - Harvard Business Essentials ‘Negotiation’ Harvard Business School Press, (2003).